anthonyrisinger/cga/README.md

 #### Computational Implications

-Let's be honest about the tradeoffs in adopting conformal representation:
+Let's be honest about the trade-offs in adopting conformal representation:

 **Table 20: Dimension and Grade Analysis**